ShortDevelopment/VB-Audio-Router/README.md

 # VB-Audio-Rooter
-Advanced audio rooting application build with UWP and the WinRT Audio Graph API
+Advanced audio rooting application build with UWP and the WinRT Audio Graph API!
+Learn more in the [Wiki](https://github.com/ShortDevelopment/VB-Audio-Rooter/wiki).

 ![grafik](https://user-images.githubusercontent.com/55882808/130145152-97d6a86b-e654-4faf-b57a-1393997645be.png)